 In France, a medical report is drawn up annually by the coordinating doctor in each facility and sent to the Agence Régionale de Santé.
 Presented to the facility's teams, it proposes measures to improve overall care and the approach to medication.
-In addition, the risks for each resident are assessed (aggressiveness, pain assessment, risk of unexpected exit, etc.) and the actions and support are adapted accordingly.
+In addition, the risks for each resident are assessed (aggressiveness, pain assessment, risk of unexpected exit, etc.) and the actions and presence are adapted.